hallahan/exif-to-geojson/README.md

 3. The test directory is not unit tests, however, it does create json that you can look at to see if you find reasonable results.
 This should be refactored to produce unit tests.

+4. The demo should be improved so that we can see multiple images where the GPS coordinates are at the same point.
+This is particularly a problem with images from my phone, because the GPS unit fails often and will tag many images with the same coordinates.